 Wyandot County Help Me Grow

 Help Me Grow is Ohio’s evidenced-based parent support program that encourages early prenatal and well-baby care, as well as parenting education to promote the comprehensive health and development of children.
-Help Me Grow System includes Central Intake, Help Me Grow Home Visiting and Help me Grow Early Intervention.
+The Help Me Grow System includes Central Intake, Help Me Grow Home Visiting and Help Me Grow Early Intervention.

 What is Home Visiting?